Teatro Nacional de São Carlos

 The Teatro Nacional de São Carlos ([tiˈatɾu nɐsiuˈnal dɨ sɐ̃w ˈkaɾluʃ]) (National Theatre of Saint Charles) is an opera house in Lisbon, Portugal.
 It was opened on June 30, 1793 by Queen Maria I as a replacement for the Tejo Opera House, which was destroyed in the 1755 Lisbon earthquake.
 The theatre is located in the historical center of Lisbon, in the Chiado district.

+The house has a seating capacity of 844 seats.

 History

 In 1792, a group of Lisbon businessmen decided to finance the construction of a new Opera House in the city.
 The theatre was built in only six months following a design by Portuguese architect José da Costa e Silva, with neoclassical and rococo elements.
 The general project is clearly inspired by great Italian theatres like the San Carlo of Naples (interior) and La Scala in Milan (interior and façade).
 In the early 19th century, when the Portuguese Royal Court had to flee to the Portuguese colony of Brazil to escape the invading Napoleonic troops, a theatre modelled on the São Carlos was built in Rio de Janeiro.

 The theatre was erected in honor of Princess Charlotte of Spain who had been married in 1785 at the age of 10 to the future King, Prince John and resided with him from 1790 once she was of childbearing age: Carlos (Portuguese form of Charles) is the masculine form of Charlotte.
 A Latin commemorative inscription dedicates the theatre to the princess.

 The first opera presented here, in 1793, was La Ballerina Amante, by Domenico Cimarosa.
 The most famous Portuguese composer of the time, Marcos Portugal, became musical director of the São Carlos in 1800 after returning from Italy, and many of his operas were staged here.

 Between 1828 and 1834, the São Carlos was closed during the Portuguese Civil War, fought between kings Miguel I and Pedro IV.
 In 1850, the lighting of the interior was changed to gas illumination, the latest technology available.
 Shortly afterwards, the Portuguese state bought the theatre from private investors.
 After a few failed attempts, electrical illumination was installed in 1887.
 From 1935 to 1940, the theatre was closed for repairs.

 In 1974, a resident opera company was established.
 In 1993, the Orquestra Sinfónica Portuguesa was created as the Teatro's affiliate orchestra, with Álvaro Cassuto as the orchestra's first principal conductor.
 Subsequent principal conductors of the Orquestra Sinfónica Portuguesa have included José Ramón Encinar (1999–2001), Zoltán Peskó (2001–2004) and Julia Jones (2008–2011).
 Since January 2014, the orchestra's principal conductor is Joana Carneiro.

 The theatre building was classified as Property of Public Interest in 1928 and has been reclassified as a National Monument since 1996.